jinhoyi/spike_sorting_CNN/README.md

 Code for CNN-t and CNN-s in Multi-Channel Many-Class Real-time Neural Spike Sorting with Convolutional Neural Networks

 xdata_64 and ydata_64 is a synthetic data from [1].
-data for CNN-s is not avaliable in public, so only the code for the model is shared. events.pickle is the dummy data file for CNN-s, which only has 10 examples per units, with zero values.
+data for CNN-s is not avaliable in public, so only the code for the model is shared. events.pickle is the dummy data file for CNN-t, which only has 10 examples per units, with zero values.

 conda_env_clean.yaml is the export of conda environment used for the codes